beejjorgensen/bgnet/src/bgnet.md

 ## Blocking {#blocking}

 \index{blocking} Blocking.
-You've heard about it—now what the heck is it?
+You've heard about it---now what the heck is it?
 In a nutshell, "block" is techie jargon for "sleep".
 You probably noticed that when you run `listener`, above, it just sits there until a packet arrives.
 What happened is that it called `recvfrom()`, there was no data, and so `recvfrom()`